leap-stc/leap-stc.github.io/book/leap-pangeo/jupyterhub.md

 **Upload Prerequisites**

 Before we are able to set up authentication we need to make sure our HPC and local computer (required) are set up correctly.
 - We manage access rights through [Google Groups](https://groups.google.com).
-Please contact [LEAP's manager for Data and Computer](contact.data_compute_manager) to get added to the appropriate group (a gmail address is required for this).
+Please contact the [](support.data_compute_team) to get added to the appropriate group (a gmail address is required for this).
 - Make sure to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) in both your <span style="color:#9301B4">HPC environment</span>, and your local computer that can open a web browser (e.g. your laptop).

 **Steps**